QualiChain/consortium/README.md

 ## QualiChain Higher Education Module

 This is the module executed by a HEI.
 This module adds a certificate to the blockchain when it is pasted at the ``registered_certificates`` folder.
 A possibility is for the academic management systems (e.g., https://fenixedu.org/) to provide certificates in PDF format that are stored in that folder.
 Instead, if a certificate is moved to the ``revoked_certificates`` it is revoked.
-This is a rare operation, but that may be needed.The Ethereum accounts used in this module are stored on the ``accounts.txt`` file.
+This is a rare operation, but that may be needed (e.g., if a certificate is issued with a typo in the student data).
+The Ethereum accounts used in this module are stored on the ``accounts.txt`` file.
 **Note**: Each certificate name represents a graduate's civil ID number.
 Therefore, every name must be integer sequences, and end in ``.pdf``.
 Example: 123456789.pdf, 1.pdf

 ### Installing and running
 On the ``QualiChain Higher Education Module`` directory:

+1. Run the following commands:
-1. run ``rm -r -f ~.jsipfs/repo.lock`` then ``npm install``, ``mkdir Certificates``and ``mkdir Certificates/registered_certificates``
+* ``rm -r -f ~.jsipfs/repo.lock``
+* ``npm install``
+* ``mkdir Certificates``
+* ``mkdir Certificates/registered_certificates``

 Steps 2 and 3 are optional, as an account is already created and a smart contract deployed.

-2. To create an account for a new HEI follow these steps: run ``node createAccount_script.js > account-NEW.txt``
+2. To create an account for a new HEI follow these steps:

+* Run ``node createAccount_script.js > account-NEW.txt``
 * From ``account-NEW.txt`` copy the account Address and the Private Key (the key without the initial `0x`) respectively to lines 5 and 6 of file ``deployContract_script.js``.
 * Your account has no ether, so if you are using Ropsten reclaim some for free at: https://faucet.ropsten.be/ or https://ipfs.io/ipfs/QmVAwVKys271P5EQyEfVSxm7BJDKWt42A2gHvNmxLjZMps/ (ether may take up to some minutes to arrive)